Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Finland applies EU’s Ecommerce Directive

-The European Union has introduced a new VAT eCommerce package, which will facilitate cross-border trade, combat VAT fraud and ensure fair competition for EU businesses.
-These new rules have been in force as of 1 July 2021.
+The European Union has introduced a new VAT eCommerce package, which will facilitate cross-border trade, combat VAT fraud, and ensure fair competition for EU businesses.
+These new rules have been in force as of July 1, 2021.
 There are no local incentives or initiatives for ecommerce.

-The most important rule for a foreign company building ecommerce in Finland is to make sure that their platform will support local enterprise resource planning systems (ERP), customer relationship management (CRM), local payment methods and Finnish Post.
+The most important rule for a foreign company building ecommerce in Finland is to make sure that their platform will support local enterprise resource planning systems (ERP), customer relationship management (CRM), local payment methods, and Finnish Post.
 If they don’t, it will be impossible to do business here.

 Most Finnish laws relevant to online business activities apply to all business activities, not just online business.
-The most relevant regulations to online business are: Consumer Protection Act, where distance selling regulations are applied to ecommerce, the Information Society Code (917/2014), which sets regulations on e-privacy, consumer protection, communications networks, and data security with the aim of promoting simplified procedures and equal opportunities for service providers in the market; and the Personal Data Act (1523/1999) and GDPR, which cover the processing of personal data of EU subjects in connection to the offering of goods and services.
+The most relevant regulations to online business are: the Consumer Protection Act, where distance selling regulations are applied to ecommerce, the Information Society Code (917/2014), which sets regulations on e-privacy, consumer protection, communications networks, and data security with the aim of promoting simplified procedures and equal opportunities for service providers in the market; and the Personal Data Act (1523/1999) and GDPR, which cover the processing of personal data of EU subjects in connection to the offering of goods and services.

 There are no business/legal obstacles to prevent online/eCommerce financial transactions in Finland.
 The key is to offer suitable payment methods.